A significant benefit of internet advertising is the possibility to get lots of information on an ad’s success in real time.

 The major thing about measuring advertising effectiveness is selecting the right metrics.
 While the trend of big data collection is fairly broad, many businesses focus on just getting as many numbers as possible.
 On the other hand, there is a certain sort of marketers who are not data-driven and rarely dip down into the analytics.
 Even exporting raw data in GA is a big problem for them!

-But tracking the right metrics is crucial.
+But tracking the right metrics is crucial for organic business growth.
 Why and how can one do that?
 Let’s dig deeper into the ad efficiency evaluation process with Margo Kashuba from OWOX BI.

 Step 1: Objectives of the campaign